Libertarian Party of New Hampshire: 1990s

 The party elected four members to the state legislature during the 1992 elections.
 These legislators were aided through the use of electoral fusion in 1992 and 1994, where they would also gain the nomination of a major party in addition to the Libertarian nomination.
 The party ran eighty-five candidates in the 1992 state house election and ninety-one candidates in the 1994 state house election.
 Representative Don Gorman was selected to serve as the party's leader in the state house through winning a coin toss after the caucus was divided two to two between Gorman and Warburton.
 The Libertarian Caucus was recognized by the state house due to having more than three members, but lost its recognition after membership decreased to two in 1995.
 Representative Jim McLarin resigned on February 9, 1995, leaving Gorman as the only Libertarian in the state house.
 Gorman lost reelection in the 1996 election.

 Miriam Luce defeated Warbuton for the Libertarian gubernatorial nomination for the 1992 election and received 4.00% of the vote in the election.
 Warburton, Steve Winter, and Clarence G. Blevens ran for the Libertarian gubernatorial nomination for the 1994 election which Winter, who later served in the state house as a Republican, won and later received 4.40% in the election.
 Robert Kingsbury defeated Blevens and Rotthaus for the Libertarian gubernatorial nomination for the 1996 election, but only received 1.20% in the election causing the party to lose its ballot-qualified status.

-Despite the fact that the party was qualified in the state and had members elected to the state legislature it was not allowed to have members serve as polling place officials as only the two largest parties could have members serve as polling place officials.
-The party sued against this law, but lost when Judge Bruce M. Selya ruled against them in Werme v.
+Despite the fact that the party was qualified in the state and had members elected to the state legislature, it was not allowed to have members serve as polling place officials.
+This was because only the two largest parties could have members serve as polling place officials.
+The party sued against this law; they lost the suit when Judge Bruce M. Selya ruled against them in Werme v.
 Merrill in 1996.